Rally faults Meta’s treatment of nontech workers during cutbacks

 Meta announced this month that it planned to cut 10,000 employees in a monthslong restructuring push, the company’s second since late last year.
 An earlier series of layoffs saw the company lay off 726 workers in Seattle and Bellevue, slashing by 8% its Washington workforce of about 8,800.
 The company also began leasing out space it had acquired in several Seattle-area buildings.

-Organizers of Thursday’s protest, including the Unite Here Local 8 labor union, contend low-wage contract workers at Meta are receiving far less-generous severance payments than the company’s tech professionals.
+Organizers of Thursday’s protest, including the Unite Here Local 8 labor union, contend low-wage contract workers at Meta are receiving far less generous severance payments than the company’s tech professionals.
 Food service workers who have been laid off, the organizers say, have been provided eight weeks of severance, half of what the people they serve are receiving.

 Speaking before Thursday’s rally, prep cook Lisa Young said she worries a layoff would put her badly behind on her bills, including her $1,950-a-month rent for a two-bedroom apartment in Renton.
 She faulted Meta for not insisting on equitable severance payments for nontech employees.